spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-intro.md

 This tutorial takes you through how to integrate the [Database Sync Worker Example](https://github.com/spatialos/database-sync-worker) in a GDK project and use it to store persistent data outside of a SpatialOS deployment.

-The Database Sync Worker is a SpatialOS server-worker designed to easily synchronise and persist cross-session game data (such as player inventories) between SpatialOS and an external database.
+The Database Sync Worker is a SpatialOS server-worker designed to easily synchronize and persist cross-session game data (such as player inventories) between SpatialOS and an external database.

 This tutorial uses the GDK’s [Example Project](https://github.com/spatialos/UnrealGDKExampleProject), where the Database Sync Worker will synchronise players’ “All Time Kills” and “All Time Deaths” counts in a local Postgres database.